Fundryi/Rarer-Gobber-Ore-Spawnrate/README.md

 ## Installation

+### Option 1: Folder Installation (Recommended)
+1. Download the `gobber-rare-ores-datapack` folder
-1. Place this datapack folder into your world's `datapacks` folder
+2. Place the entire folder into your world's `datapacks` directory
-2. Restart your world or use `/reload` command
+3. Use `/reload` command or restart your world
-3. The changes will apply to newly generated chunks
+4. The changes will apply to newly generated chunks

+### Option 2: Zip Installation
+1. Download `gobber-rare-ores-datapack-1.0.0.zip`
+2. Place the zip file directly into your world's `datapacks` directory
+3. Use `/reload` command or restart your world

 ## Testing